Table of contents

 3.How to choose a paddle based on the materials?

 inflatable SUP Paddle

 A suitable inflatable SUP paddle can go a long way to improving your performance and enjoyment of the sport.
+For instance, for long distance SUP sessions on a touring inflatable paddle board, a lightweight carbon-fiber paddle would make paddling much easier for you.
 If you are not satisfied with the paddle you are currently using, it’s time to consider getting a new one.
 Even though some of the best paddles can be expensive, if you are going to be paddling a lot, it’s definitely worth investing your money in it.
 Below is some tips to help you pick out the most suitable paddle for yourself.

 The weight of a paddle can have a major effect on your paddling experience.
 To propel the board forward, you need to use the paddle to transfer the energy of your body to the water.
 If you’ll be doing some high-intensity paddling or long-distance touring on the water, a lighter paddle would make them easier for you.

 You can easily take up to 1500 strokes in one hour in a moderate-intensity paddling session.
 So I think it’s safe to say that your paddle plays a critical role in your SUP experience.

 There are certain aspects of a paddle you should pay attention to when trying to find a suitable paddle for yourself.
 For example, you should probably make sure the handle is comfortable to hold, the shaft is rigid enough for whatever activities you’ll be doing, the blade is efficient and the weight is acceptable to you.

 You probably don’t know how a few ounces of extra weight can affect your SUP experience when you are paddling for the first time.
 But as you paddle for longer hours, you’d probably notice how they can be a burden to you and the importance of a lighter paddle.

 When buying a paddle, be sure to check out its specifications to find out its essential features and elements.